erlef/website/priv/working_groups/epc.md

 but there are not necessarily guidelines or best practices for the creation of these solutions, a process to review them, or a formalized way to guide interested developers to help out with these solutions.

-Objectives of the working group are to survey current strategies, to support exploration and experimention for new best practices, to craft standards for evaluating different approaches, and to help balance exploration with reduction of community fragmentation and reduplicated effort.
+Objectives of the working group are to survey current strategies, to support exploration and experimentation for new best practices, to craft standards for evaluating different approaches, and to help balance exploration with reduction of community fragmentation and reduplicated effort.